 - Cook tortillas according to package directions

-- Warm the beans on the stovetop – using a bit of water to prevent from burning
+- Warm the beans on the stovetop – using a bit of water to prevent them from burning

 - Add your toppings